DuongVu39/Code_Challenge/doc/notebook.md

 Take3:

-- Impute using mean of unit
+- Impute using mean of unit (haven't done yet)